 As children enter their teens, their learning and independence as Jewish adults is encouraged and strengthened by our clergy- and educator-led trips to Israel and other destinations.

 Our members find our schools integrated with our synagogue as a whole.
 The points of involvement in each of our levels make for a more enjoyable and rich Jewish education that builds identity and community — for parents and kids alike.

 We are very proud of our first-rate senior staff, who are an integral part of our congregational family.
 Our members appreciate how accessible and helpful they are, not only in times of need but day to day.

-Temple Sinai has three rabbis, Rabbi Michael Dolgin, Rabbi Jordan Shaner and Rabbi Lawrence Englander; two cantors, Cantor Charles Osborne and Cantor Sharon Brown-Levy, our Director of Congregational Learning, Carrie Swartz, and our Executive Director, Rayner Conway.
+Temple Sinai has three rabbis, Rabbi Michael Dolgin, Rabbi Jordan Shaner and Rabbi Lawrence Englander; one cantor, Cantor Charles Osborne, our Director of Congregational Learning, Carrie Swartz, and our Executive Director, Rayner Conway.

 Temple uses a fair-share model for calculating membership contributions that takes into account each congregant or family’s financial resources.
 The objective of our model is to make joining our community manageable for each household whatever their level of income.